timjoco/liftoff-assignments/P2-Project_Outline/README.md

 - Heroku

 ### What I'll Have to Learn
 I already have experience with React, Node.js, Passport.js, and Heroku.
-I will be actively learning Express.js and MongoDB.
-As of completing this outline, I already have completion of the server side that includes the Google OAuth for logging in and storing Google login information in MongoDB.
+I will be actively learning Express.js and MongoDB to handle the server side of the application.

 ### Project Tracker